2026 Delivery rates - Woodstock

 2 As directed by the Ontario Energy Board (OEB), the smart meter entity charge will be collected from residential and general service energy-billed customers on behalf of the IESO until December 31, 2027.

-3 Four credit and two cost adjustments have been applied to delivery rates.
-In addition to these adjustments, two credit adjustments of $0.0054/kWh for Global Adjustment will also apply to eligible customers.
-Adjustments effective July 1, 2024 will expire on June 30, 2025 and adjustments effective January 1, 2023, as well as those effective January 1, 2025 will expire on December 31, 2025.
+3 Three credit adjustments have been applied to delivery rates.
+In addition to these adjustments, a cost adjustment of $0.0121/kWh for Global Adjustment will also apply to eligible customers.
+These credit and cost adjustments will expire on December 31, 2026.

 4 This charge does not apply to customers who have a contract with an electricity retailer.